 The HP 2010 target is 7%.
-Among Al/AN living in the combined service area, 19.9% report they were unable to see a doctor in the past year because of cost issues.
+Among AI/AN living in this service area, 14.4% report they were unable to see a doctor in the past year because of cost issues.
+Given the small sample size of AI/AN respondents to the BRFSS, this is likely an underestimate of the true burden of AI/AN residents not receiving care because of cost.